Joseph Smith and the criminal justice system: Disorderly person, March 1826

-On March 20, 1826, Smith was arrested by Constable Philip De Zeng and brought to court in Bainbridge, New York, on the complaint of Josiah Stowell's nephew, who accused Smith of being "a disorderly person and an imposter."
+On March 20, 1826, Smith, age 20, was arrested by Constable Philip De Zeng and taken to court in Bainbridge, New York, on the complaint of Josiah Stowell's nephew, who accused Smith of being "a disorderly person and an imposter."
 An anonymous writer claimed to have been given access to an account of court proceedings, which was published in Fraser's Magazine during 1873.
 In it, Smith described his divination methods.

 This account has been corroborated by later discoveries, such as Justice Neely's bill of costs which refers to Joseph Smith as "The Glass Looker," (i.e. a diviner), discovered in 1971 by Wesley P. Walters.
 The total costs exactly matched the amount in Fraser's Magazine.
 However, other contradictory accounts of the trial have also been published which brings the authenticity of the accounts into question.
 In 1838, Joseph Smith stated that he had, in fact, worked for Josiah Stowell but Smith avoided mentioning the court hearing and downplayed his role by claiming to be a mere bystander.
 Smith said that Stowell had heard of a lost Spanish silver mine near Harmony, Pennsylvania, and wanted to find it.
 According to Smith, Stowell "took me, with the rest of his hands, to dig for the silver mine, at which I continued to work for nearly a month, without success in our undertaking, and finally I prevailed with the old gentleman to cease digging after it.
 Hence arose the very prevalent story of my having been a money-digger."